Travel Guide for Inter and the San Siro

 When the Italians did away with the fascists in 1945 Inter could at last officially use their name and blue-black shirts.

-More success arrived in the early fifties.
+The club enjoyed more success in the early fifties.
 Much of the credit went to Hungarian Istvan Nyers and Swedish Lennart “Nacka” Skoglund.
 Inter won the league in 1953 and repeated the feat the following year.
 Nyers scored a hat trick in the home derby with Milan, Nacka the provider for two of them, and in the Spring against Juventus Inter won 6-0 with two goals from Nacka.

 Two Argentines who created football history arrived a few years later.
 First came Antonio Valentín Angelillo from Boca Juniors.
 In the 1958/59 season he was Serie A’s top scorer with 33 goals in as many matches.